 For official bios of specific lengths, see Press Materials

-I was born in Boston but raised in Eureka, CA behind the “Redwood Curtain” of Humboldt County in the northern-most part of the state.
-This is one of the most beautiful, pristine places in the Pacific northwest, difficult to get to and therefore hard to develop, and it has left a lasting impression on my imagination, especially the extraordinary ancient redwood forests (made famous in “Return of the Jedi” as the forest moon of Endor).
-I was homeschooled for much of my childhood, studying piano with Yumi Watenabe Weisman (who I credit with so much excellent foundational work on ear training and theory), and I started at Humboldt State University when I was 15 after a brief stint ‘trying out’ high school (didn’t go so well for me).
+I was born in Boston, MA, and grew up in Eureka, CA, a small former logging hub located behind the “Redwood Curtain” of northern California’s “lost coast.”
+This is one of the most beautiful, pristine places in the Pacific northwest, dark, rocky, mist-covered beaches, giant redwoods, and a (counter-)culture which manages to split the difference between neo-hippie communality and Western libertarian individuality.
+Humboldt county is hard to get to, and therefore difficult to develop, and has left a lasting impression on my imagination.
+I was homeschooled for much of my childhood, studying piano with Yumi Watenabe Weisman (who I credit with so much excellent foundational work on ear training and theory), and I started at Humboldt State University when I was 15 after a brief stint ‘trying out’ high school (this didn’t go so well for me).
 Going to HSU was probably the most important thing that happened to me in my musical life.
 Despite the size of the department and its relative isolation geographically, I was given an education that I have subsequently realized vastly outclasses what I have seen offered at more prestigious institutions.
 While there I studied composition with Brian Post, toured in the percussion ensemble under Eugene Novotney, and studied piano with Deborah Clasquin.
 Dr. Clasquin was a force of nature, and the three years I studied with her changed my life.
 She died of pancreatic cancer in 2009, and every moment I spend making or teaching music is directly attributable to her.
 I miss her dearly.